corykeane/slack-sdk/README.md

 slack-sdk
 =========

-Simple SDK for interacting with Slack.com via the webhooks system.
+Simple SDK for interacting with Slack.com via the API and webhooks.

-Currently all you can do is send messages to a channel.

 ## Configure ##